JayChuang8/GoLF-compiler/README.md

 # GoLF-compiler

-This project is a comprehensive effort to build a compiler for a subset of the Go programming language (GoLF) into MIPS assembly code.
+This project is a comprehensive effort to build a compiler using C++ for a subset of the Go programming language (GoLF) into MIPS assembly code.
 The GoLF compiler includes several essential components such as a scanner, a parser that generates an abstract syntax tree (AST), a semantic checker, and a MIPS code generator.
 The goal of this project is to demonstrate a deep understanding of compiler construction, from lexical analysis to code generation, in the context of the Go programming language.

 ## Components
 ### 1. Scanner